Yashkaran27/EDA---Car-Brands-Data-Analysis/README.md

 # EDA---Car-Brands-Data-Analysis

-You will find the the code and dataset in the Code and Data folder
+In the provided resources, you'll discover a comprehensive collection of data analysis and visualization.
+The Code and Data folder contains the R code and the dataset used for the analysis.
+This code demonstrates various techniques to visualize and explore the data, revealing trends, correlations, and insights.

-The Graphs folder includes all the graphs that are present in the analysis
+The Graphs folder features a collection of visualizations generated during the analysis.
+These visualizations offer a graphical representation of the data, making it easier to understand the relationships, patterns, and trends within the dataset.

-Happy Reading :)
+Happy reading!